 In event of any force majeure conditions, the insurance company has the right to value assets less frequently than on daily basis.
 The value of the assets is very uncertain in such cases.
 The extent to which it can be postponed will depend on the directions of the regulators at that time.

-Force majeure situations in case of group gratuity scheme can occur when:
+Force majeure situations in the case of group gratuity scheme can occur when:

 - A group gratuity scheme consists of assets of the funds.
 These funds are invested in the stock markets.
-A force majeure situation can occur when such stock market which provides the valuation for the funds, is closed.
-(Other than public holiday)
+A force majeure situation can occur when such a stock market that provides the valuation for the funds, is closed.
+(Other than a public holiday)

 - When the disposal of assets under the fund is not reasonable due to any political or economic conditions